 1. Replacement Windows Are a Good Return on Investment

-It’s no secret that newer, more energy-efficient windows will provide better insulation than older, single pane windows.
+It’s no secret that newer, more energy-efficient windows will provide better insulation than older, single-pane windows.
 They generally cut your energy bill down between 10% and 15%.
-Though that savings surely helps you, it isn’t the most important reason you should replace old, less efficient windows—the biggest reason is your home’s resale value.
+Though that savings surely help you, it isn’t the most important reason you should replace old, less efficient windows—the biggest reason is your home’s resale value.

-Most newer windows are easier to clean, maintain, and repair than older, single pane windows.
+Most newer windows are easier to clean, maintain, and repair than older, single-pane windows.
 They also give your house an aesthetic improvement.
 Replacement windows look sleek, clean, and elegant.
-To a potential home buyer, the appearance of replacement windows indicate that you have kept up with your home repairs and that the house is worth the price you’re asking.
+To a potential home buyer, the appearance of replacement windows indicates that you have kept up with your home repairs and that the house is worth the price you’re asking.

 2. Replacement Windows Should Be a Little Costly

 As experienced window installation contractors, we see a lot of people opt to buy inexpensive windows to save money.
 Sometimes, they get swindled.
 With every added feature to enhance the windows, the original price of these models begins to climb.
 They tend to be more expensive than the homeowner initially anticipated.